MNGuenther/allesfitter/README.md

  - `unif` does not converge within a reasonable run time for higher dimensions.
 It seems not applicable to our exoplanet scenarios.
  - `rwalk` runs fast, and finds the true solution.
 It shows quite "conservative" (large) posterior errorbars.
 This seems to be the best choice for exoplanet modelling.
+ - `slice` is theoretically the most robust, but does not converge within a reasonable run time for higher dimensions.
 - `rslice` runs fast, but gives somewhat funky posteriors / traceplots.
 It seems to be overly confident while missing the true solution.
 - `hslice` is very slow and gives somewhat funky posteriors / traceplots.